quantonganh/helix-wiki/Debugger-Configurations.md

 ![Screenshot from 2022-10-12 19-43-46](https://user-images.githubusercontent.com/12832280/195423210-fea5970c-9453-4a8d-8acc-b0cfd5d626e6.png)

 Now when you run the debugger in Helix select `launch debug target` and `binary`, then for example, to debug Rust, `target/debug/` and the name of your executable.

-### macOS users

-1. Install LLVM: `brew install llvm`
-2. Add `/usr/local/opt/llvm/bin` your PATH, usually in your ~/.bashrc or .zshrc file.
-3. Restart your shell

 ## Addendum 2: For users who installed a debugger successfully but cannot attach to a running process